Skip to main content

 Most AML patients, particularly patients with high white cell counts, need treatment soon after diagnosis because the disease can progress rapidly.

-A number of factors affect the choice and outcome of treatment, including:
+A number of factors affect the choice and outcome of treatment, including the following:

 • Your AML subtype